AxisCommunications/acap-native-sdk-examples/shell-script-example/README.md

 # A hello-world ACAP application written in shell script using manifest

 This README file explains how to build a simple shell script manifest ACAP application.
-It is achieved by using the containerized API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "shell-script-example" shell script file which can easily be run with the help of the tools and step by step below.